jonobr1/two.js/README.md

 ### Roadmap:
 + Figure out how fill / stroke `alpha` is applied with opacity and set the proper blend mode.
-+ Tessellation breaks if there’s a loop, maybe it’s how holes are dealt with?
-Posted a question at [poly2tri](https://groups.google.com/forum/?fromgroups=#!topic/poly2tri/d0UL8Kew8dY).
 + Add ability to remove shapes from a scene.
 + Make `Two.Group` center its children